dailystudio/devbricksx-android/README.md

 ```

-> IMPORTANT:
->
-> Now, DevBricksX is using KSP instead of Kapt to improve compilation performance and code quality.
-After version **1.6.6**, the following components are deprecated:
->
-> - devbricksx-java-annotation
-> - devbricksx-kotlin-annotation
-> - devbricksx-java-compiler
-> - devbricksx-kotlin-compiler
->
-> After version **1.5.9**, you MUST add these compile options in your build script to use Java 1.8 binary code.
-And, REMOVE all the **@JvmField** in your codes.
->

 ### Step 2: Application initialization (Optional)
 This step helps you to integrate parts of utilities automatically, such as Logging facilities.